-TRINEPOS (Lat.).

-In Roman Law
+TRINEPOS.
+(Lat.)
+In Roman law.
 Great-grandson of a grandchild.

-TRINEPTIS (Lat.).
+TRINEPTIS.
+(Lat.)
 Great-granddaughter of a grandchild.

 TRINITY HOUSE.
 In English law.
-A society at Deptford Strond, incorporated by Hen.
+A society at Deptford Strond, Incorporated by Hen.
 VIII. in 1515, for the promotion of commerce and navigation by licensing and regulating pilots, and ordering and erecting beacons, light-houses, buoys, etc. Wharton.

-TRINITY MASTERS are elder brethren of A rethe Trinity House.
-If a question arising in sweam admiralty action depends upon technical 77.

-skill and experience in navigation, the judge or court is usually assisted at the hearing by two Trinity Masters, who sit as assessors, and advise the court on questions of a nautical character.
+TRINITY MASTERS.
+Elder brethren of the Trinity House.
+If a question arising in an admiralty action depends upon technical skill and experience in navigation, the judge or court is usually assisted at the hearing by two Trinity Masters, who sit as assessors, and advise the court on questions of a nautical character.
 Williams & B. Adm.
 Jur.
 271; Sweet.